jhhl/Fit2Fake/README.md

 # Fit2Fake
-The Times, they are a changin' And to, you might like to be changin' the Times.
-This little project takes some text from the NY Times API, digests it, and generates new text based on the original stuff.
-It's uses a travesty method I've been using for more than 40 years.
+The Times, they are a changin'!
+And so, you might like to be changin' the Times.

+This little project takes some news summaries from the NY Times API, lets you select them, and generates new text based on the original stories.
+It uses a travesty method I've been using for more than 40 years.

+Make new stories with the current vocabulary using the *FAKE IT* button.

-You can clear out  it's grammar and vocabulary withthe FORGET button.
+You can clear out  its grammar and vocabulary with the *FORGET* button.

-You can enable and disable speaking hte text becasue, who wants to read it anyway?
+You can enable and disable speaking the text (*SPEAK/STOP*) because, who wants to read it anyway?
+New fake news starts speaking immediately after you choose a summary or tap the *FAKE IT* button.

-You can share that text via the Document interaction controller both as a text attachmnet (meh) or as a jpg.
+You can share that text with the *SHARE:text* button, or as a jpg with the *SHARE:Pic* button.
+I should probably make an animated gif or something.

+Should you be stuck without Wi-Fi, and no connection to the Times servers, I throw in a few fake-news related tweets for you to work with as a kind of Easter Egg.

-This was a super-fast project, and I don't even really know Swift that well - you can probably tell.
+This was a super-fast coded project, and I don't even really know Swift that well - as you can probably tell.